quartzjer/JCOR/json_constrained_notation.md

 All JSON strings must also be round-trip tested for possible encodings (base64url, base64, and hexadecimal) by attempting to decode and re-encode them, if identical byte strings result the decoded value is tagged in CBOR with the encoding format (tags 21, 22, and 20/23).

-The resulting decoded byte string must be introspected if it begins with a JSON structure byte of '{' or '['.
-It must also then be round-trip tested as a possible JSON object/array that can be encoded as an embedded JSCN value (this pattern is common in JOSE).
+The resulting decoded byte string must be introspected to see if it begins with a JSON structure byte of '{' or '['.
+It is then round-trip tested as a possible JSON object/array to be encoded more efficiently into a CBOR data item instead of a byte string (this pattern is common in JOSE).

 # Dictionaries

-* Support for custom dictionaries by using a CBOR byte string (type 2) as the lookup key, the value of which must be resolved to an above CBOR value that replaces the byte string
-* When condensing JSON any UTF-8 strings (keys or values) are first checked against the active dictionary for possible replacement
-* The replacement is always a CBOR byte string (type 2) of length 1, the single byte represents the index value of the key in the dictionary from 1-255, value 0 and byte lengths >1 are currently reserved
+* A CBOR tag of `42` indicates that the following array contains a JSCN-encoded data item as the first value of the array and an optional dictionary id or an inline dictionary definition.
 * Dictionaries are themselves identified with a unique string or integer ids, the strings must have a known mapping for apps using them and a registry will be created to assign integer ids to public well-known dictionaries
-* A dictionary is represented in JSCN as an array where the first value is the dictionary id followed by all of the UTF-8 string keys, their position in the array is the byte value they are replaced with
+* A dictionary definition is itself encoded as a JSCN array where the first value is the dictionary id followed by all of the UTF-8 string keys, their position in the array is the byte value they are replaced with
 * Dictionaries may be combined when the JSCN contains another dictionary id, any byte strings in the definition array are then replaced with the key from the given directory
+* Any JSON UTF-8 strings (keys or values) are first checked against the active dictionary (if any) for possible replacement, any replacement is always a CBOR byte string (type 2) of length 1, the single byte represents the index value of the key in the dictionary from 1-255, value 0 and byte lengths >1 are currently reserved
+* When generating any JSON values from CBOR and a CBOR byte string (type 2) is encountered the single byte value must match the array offset of the active dictionary to be used as the replacement for that byte string.

 # Whitespace Hints

-* The "whitespace" key in a JSCN tag 42 map is an optional CBOR array value of the non-semantic whitespace present in the original JSON UTF-8 string
+* A CBOR tag of `1764` is followed by an array that contains a JSCN data item followed by an array of whitespace hints to be used when the exact JSON string must be generated.
 * The array contains only integers that reference offsets of the locations of whitespace in the original JSON string and lookup references to what whitespace contents were there
 * Each offset integer is relative to the position of the previous offset such that all integers are of small values
 * Any negative integer offset is a reference to a single space character (0x20) at the offset of the positive value of that integer
 * All positive integer offsets are followed by another integer, positive values (0-23) reference a whitespace string in a pre-defined lookup table, negative values are the number of space characters (0x20) to repeat
 * When re-inflating the whitespace the array must be applied sequentially so that each new offset matches the original JSON string position

-(TODO embed whitespace lookup table)
+(TODO embed whitespace lookup table and examples)

 # Constrained API